IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 1. Click **Update** to save your changes.

-## Validate the sample virtual server image
+## Validate the virtual server image
 {: #vsimage-onboard-validate}
 {: step}

-Validate that the sample virtual server image can be successfully deployed to your VPC as the final onboarding step.
+Validate that you can deploy the virtual server image to your VPC.

 1. Click **Validate product**.
 1. In the Configure Schematics workspace section, accept the default value that's displayed in the **Name** field.